-Stakeholder management is an important process through which archive and records professionals can build influence.
-It is a key competency to develop, which is why influencing and managing of stakeholders is recognised through the ARA competency framework (competencies C1, C2 and C3).
+Advocacy and stakeholder management are important processes through which archive and records professionals can build influence.
+They are key competencies to develop, which is why activities that relate to them are recognised through the ARA competency framework (competencies A8, A11, C1, C2, C3 and C9).

 Vicky Stretch looks after a modern business archive at Network Rail, as well as a large collection of historical engineering drawings from the earliest days of the railway.
 The archive is part of Network Rail’s National Records Group, which provides records management and content management support to the business.

-We asked Vicky for her advice on how best to promote the value of archive and records management work through stakeholder management.
+We asked Vicky for her advice on how best to promote the value of archive and records management in the workplace.
 Here are Vicky’s top tips:

 Identify key individuals: identify all the individuals or groups of individuals who have an influence on what you do, as well as those who you can influence to help achieve your goals.